 One way to get this information is to ask the other driver for their insurance information directly.

-Get the information — even if the crash was not major or you’re not sure who’s at fault.
+Get the information — even if the crash was not significant or you’re not sure who’s at fault.
 Injuries, like whiplash, don’t always appear until after you’re home.
 You can jot down the information or snap a photo.

 If the other driver refuses to share information, wait for the police to arrive, provided they were called.
 They will get the information for their accident report form and share it with both parties.
 An officer will cite the other driver if the person doesn’t have insurance.